Guides enemiesweaponsgearpvpextraction

 How the Assessor encounter works, step by step

-A few minutes into any Close Scrutiny raid, three Assessors begin descending from the sky.
-A Surveyor drone fires a blue beam upward, and moments later the Assessor crashes down like a meteor at a randomized position.
-Each Assessor emits three red beams visible from anywhere on the map, so every squad in the raid knows where it landed.
+A few minutes into any Close Scrutiny raid, three Assessors begin descending from the sky, crashing down like meteors at randomized positions.
+Each Assessor fires three red beams into the sky, visible across the map, so every squad in the raid knows where it landed.
 Additional Assessors continue landing over the course of the session.

 The Assessor itself is a dark grey, three-pronged structure mounted on a tripod of legs.
 It is not an enemy and it doesn’t attack.
 It’s a loot vessel.
 Each leg leads to one of three separate breachable containers, and the encounter unfolds in distinct phases: